hardyoyo/vagrant_embark_base/README.md

 ## How to use

-Ensure you have the Vagrant-ENV plugin installed (see below), clone this repository, cd to the root of it, then copy the `.env.sample` file to a new file called `.env`, and modify it to suit your requirements.
+Ensure you have the Vagrant-ENV plugin installed (see below, there are other plugin recommendations), clone this repository, cd to the root of it, then copy the `.env.sample` file to a new file called `.env`, and modify it to suit your requirements.
 You may select either a CentOS base box, or you can use a RHEL base box.
 If you opt for a RHEL base box, you will also need to provide your RHN credentials in your `.env` file.
 The box will not provision correctly without these credentials.
 For CentOS, no RHN credentials are required, and should not be provided.

 After preparing your .env file, standard Vagrant protocol applies: be sure you're in the top level folder of this project, and run